InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Potential Negative Societal Impact

 \section{Potential Negative Societal Impact}

-Some potential negative societal impacts include: (\textbf{i}) Our approach can be used to synthesize realistic human motion interacting with objects, which could potentially lead to the creation of misinformation. (\textbf{ii}) Our approach evaluates on real behavioral information, which may raise privacy concerns.
-However, our model utilizes a processed representation (SMPL~\cite{loper2015smpl}) of the human motion that retains minimal identifying details, in contrast to raw data or images.
-This aspect can be positively regarded as a feature that enhances privacy.
+Some potential negative societal impacts include: (\textbf{i}) Our approach can synthesize realistic human motion interacting with objects, which could be misused to create deceptive or harmful content, such as portraying individuals in false situations.
+This could contribute to the spread of misinformation. (\textbf{ii}) Our method evaluates real behavioral information, raising potential privacy concerns.
+Although our model utilizes a processed representation (SMPL~\cite{loper2015smpl}) of human motion that retains minimal identifying details -- unlike raw data or images -- its ability to simulate human-object interactions could still be exploited for unauthorized surveillance or behavioral analysis.
+For instance, with photorealistic textures, it might be used to model and generate personal habits or movements without consent, posing risks of privacy violations.
+However, the use of a processed representation can be positively viewed as a privacy-enhancing feature, as it minimizes the exposure of personally identifiable details.